Automattic/ad-code-manager/readme.txt

 Flush the cache when adding or deleting ad codes, and set priority of 10 when a priority doesn't exist for an ad code.

 == Changelog ==

+= 0.3 (October 25, 2012) =
+* Conditional operator logic can be set on an ad code by ad code basis.
+Thanks [jtsternberg](https://github.com/jtsternberg) for the pull request!
+* Bug fix: If an ad tag doesn't need a URL, ignore the whitelist check
+* Bug fix: Make sure that all providers list tables call parent::get_columns to avoid conflicts with filters.
+* Coding standards cleanup

 = 0.2.3 (June 25,2012) =